chhuang-one/sqxclib/doc/SqQuery.md

 These functions/methods are used to filter the results and apply conditions.

 * The order of arguments are name of column, comparison operator, and the value to compare.
-* If name of column has % character, It handle as printf format string.
 * If the argument of comparison operator is =, it can be omitted.
+* Deprecated: If name of column has % character, It handle as printf format string. (***This will NOT support in future.)

 e.g. generate below SQL statement.